Atharva-joshii/Employee-Management-System/README.md

 # Employee-Management-System
 Overview:
-An employee management system consisting of crucial work-related and important personal information about employees.
+An Employee Management System consisting of crucial work-related and important personal information about employees.
 Human Resources (HR) can manage their employees efficiently using this web application.

 Purpose:
-I created an online employee management system web application that will allow hr to add, edit, delete & see list of employees.
+I created an online employee management system web application that will allow User to add, edit, delete & see list of employees.
 There is also a Login Page from which Admin needs to Login to Access the Details of Employees .

 Functionalities:
 1. Add employee information: